caltechlibrary/foliage/_sources/foliage-interface.md.txt

 ## Tab: delete records

 You may already have guessed what the _Delete records_ tab in Foliage allows you to do.
-The current version of Foliage only allows the deletion of item records, but this may be extended to more kinds of records in the future.
+The current version of Foliage allows the deletion of item, holdings, and instance records.
+Foliage is smart enough to perform deletions recursively if necessary: deleting a holdings record deletes all the associated items, and deleting an instance record deletes all the associated holdings and items.

 <figure>
     <img src="_static/media/delete-tab.png">